 (* See details about the name Esh-Bashol near bottom of page)

 The Aramaic word ta-ma literally means “unclean” or "unclean thing" (Isa.
 52:11, 2 Cor.
 6:17).
-Aramaic adjectives often have a noun meaning as well.
-It can also mean “an abhorrence (despised thing) and abomination” like how Dr. Lamsa and A Compendious Syriac Dictionary define it.
+I gave two meanings because when an Aramaic adjective stands alone, it has a noun meaning.
+Ta-ma can also mean “an abhorrence (despised thing) and abomination” like how Dr. Lamsa and A Compendious Syriac Dictionary define it.
 The word “unclean” got the meaning of “an abhorrence” because anything unclean was despised.
 It should be noted that the Hebrew word to-e-vah, which means “something despised” also means “unclean.”
 This is evident in that to-e-vah was translated as “unclean” in some places in both the Aramaic and Greek Old Testament.
 The defining of to-e-vah as “unclean” would make sense at Deuteronomy 14:3, which would then say: “You shall not eat any unclean thing.”

 REFERENCES FROM STRONG’S CONCORDANCE: